2001 UEFA Super Cup: Post-match

-Liverpool's victory meant that they had won five competitions in five months, after winning the FA Cup, Football League Cup and UEFA Cup during the 2000–01 season.
-They had also won the FA Charity Shield at the start of the current season.
+Liverpool's victory meant that they had won five competitions in five months, after winning the FA Cup, Football League Cup and UEFA Cup during the 2000–01 season and the FA Charity Shield at the start of the current season.
 Manager Gérard Houllier congratulated his players on their achievements: "I must congratulate the players for what they achieved in these six months.
 We know we are not perfect and we will continue to improve.
 But the team have shown they possess the winning edge, and this is what we have tried to develop."
 Man of the match Owen received a £10,000 cheque from match sponsors Carlsberg to be forwarded to a charity of his choice.

-Bayern's loss in the Super Cup extended German clubs winless streak in the competition; Bayern's loss was the seventh by a German club.
+Bayern's loss in the Super Cup extended German clubs' winless streak in the competition to seven editions.
 Manager Ottmar Hitzfeld admitted that his team needed time to co-ordinate their defence: "It took us time to get into top gear and to organise ourselves.
 And when you are too slow playing a team like Liverpool, then you expect to get punished."
-Hitzfeld was critical of his players stating that "individual mistakes cost us the match."
-He also praised man of the match Michael Owen stating that Bayern "could not counter his threat."
+Hitzfeld was critical of his players, stating that "individual mistakes cost us the match" and praised man of the match Michael Owen, stating that Bayern "could not counter his threat."